Methods to integrate multinormals and compute classification measures: Integrating the normal

 We can now write the total probability in the angular slice of fig. \ref{fig:1_schematic} as the sum of terms accounting for the initial sign and each root.
 The total volume fraction of the double cone is $\frac{2 d\bm{n}}{\Omega_k}$.
 Now first consider only the initial sign and no roots.
 Then if the ray starts inside the domain ($\psi=1$), it stays inside, and the probability content is $\frac{2 d\bm{n}}{\Omega_k}$.
 If it begins and stays outside ($\psi=-1$), it is 0.
 And if it grazes the domain throughout ($\psi=0$), half of the angular volume is inside the domain and half is outside, so the probability is $\frac{d\bm{n}}{\Omega_k}$.
 So without accounting for roots, the probability in general is $\frac{\psi(\bm{n})+1}{\Omega_k}$.
 To this we add, sequentially for each root, the probability from the root to $\infty$, signed according to whether we are entering or exiting the domain at that root.
 So we have, for fig. \ref{fig:1_schematic},

 The sign of the first root term is always opposite to $\psi$, and subsequent signs alternate as we enter and leave the domain.
 In general then, we can write:

 Thus, the axial integral is $\frac{\alpha(\bm{n})}{\Omega_k}$.
-The total probability $ \frac{1}{\Omega_k} \int \alpha(\bm{n}) \ d\bm{n}$ can be computed, for up to 3d, by numerically integrating $\alpha(\bm{n})$ over a grid of angles spanning half the angular space (since we account for both directions of a ray), using any standard scheme.
+The total probability $ \frac{1}{\Omega_k} \int \alpha(\bm{n}) \ d\bm{n}$ can be computed, for up to 4d, by numerically integrating $\alpha(\bm{n})$ over a grid of angles spanning half the angular space (since we account for both directions of a ray), using any standard scheme.
 An adaptive grid can match the shape of the integration boundary (finer grid at angles where the boundary is sharply changing), and also set its fineness to evaluate the integral to a desired absolute or relative precision.
 Fig. \ref{fig:2_examples}a, top, illustrates integrating a trivariate normal with arbitrary covariance in an implictly-defined toroidal domain $f_t(\bm{x})= a - \left(b- \sqrt{x_1^2 + x_2^2} \right)^2-x_3^2 >0$.

-Beyond 3d, we can use Monte Carlo integration over the angles.
+Beyond 4d (or even in general), we can use Monte Carlo integration over the angles.
 We draw a sample of random numbers from the standard multinormal in those dimensions, then normalize their magnitudes, to get a uniform random sample of rays $\bm{n}$, over which the expectation $\langle \alpha(\bm{n}) \rangle/2$ is the probability estimate.
 Fig. \ref{fig:2_examples}b shows the computation of the 4d standard normal probability in the domain $ f_p(\bm{x}) = \sum_{i=1}^4 \lvert x_i \rvert < 1$, a 4d extension of a regular octahedron with plane faces meeting at sharp edges.
+This Monte-Carlo integration can be done in parallel.
+So, just like ray-tracing for graphics rendering, this method can run on the GPU, and automatically uses one when available, batching the rays to prevent memory overflow.
+This provides up to a 4x speedup.

 Since the algorithm already computes the boundary points over its angular integration grid, they may be stored for plotting and inspecting the boundary.
 Rather than an adaptive integration grid though, boundaries are often best visualized over a uniform grid (uniform array of angles in 2D, or a Fibonacci sphere in 3D \cite{saff1997distributing}), which we can explicitly supply for this purpose.